biigle/color-sort/README.md

 # BIIGLE ColorSort Module

-This is the BIIGLE module to create, edit and explore image color-sort.
+This is the BIIGLE module to sort volume images by color.

 ## Installation